caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 Level 2 was a little harder, but still completely trivial.
 ![lvl3](lvl2.png)

-Ran into a weird bug at level 2, which I was able to file via the terminal.
+Ran into a weird bug at level 2, which I was able to file via the terminal(note the bug was reproduced later for purposes of documenting).
 ![bug](Bug.png)
 Basically if you try to `clear` the terminal, sometimes it crashes.
 It does clear the screen though.
 Who knows?